Click through for more not-so-guilty pleasures.

-And even though there appear to be some health benefits, the American Heart Association doesn't recommend that people start drinking alcohol to reap them.
+And even though there appear to be some health benefits, the American Heart Association doesn't recommend that people start drinking alcohol to reap them. media:19918355

-OK.
+quicklist:3 category: Chocolate and Other Not-So-Guilty Pleasures title: Diet Soda Is Better Than Regular url: text: OK.
 Diet soda still isn't as good as water, but doctors would rather you drink a diet soda than a regular one.
 And preferably as a treat.

 "I am a person who thinks sugared beverages are bad enough that it's OK to tell patients who are drinking coke to switch to diet," Blaha said.
 "Sugared beverages are now the new smoking, so to speak."

 He says he often hears patients say they heard diet soda was worse than sugary soda, but they're wrong.
 A 20-ounce soda per day results in a pound of weight gain per week, which puts patients at higher risk for obesity, diabetes and heart disease.

 "Water's best," he said.
 "But if it gets you off Coke, it's a good thing." media: 19918419

 quicklist:4 category: Chocolate and Other Not-So-Guilty Pleasures title: Don't Go Nuts Over Nuts url: text: The fear of fat scared a lot of people away from nuts, but Blaha said they're a great snack because they have the good-for-you fats -- and more.
 Walnuts and almonds are the best, but peanuts, which are technically legumes, are almost as good.